td512/Humble-Trove-Downloader/README.md

 ### FAQ

- * The application in bin/Release is only 1,216KB.
+ * The application in bin/Release is only 1,219KB.
 Surely this can't be the entire application, can it?

 > Believe it or not, that's the entire application.

 * Why is it taking so long to start up?

 > The trove downloader takes a bit to start up because it's downloading the list of games from Humble Bundle.
-Don't worry, it should pop up within about 30 seconds
+Don't worry, it should pop up within about 30 seconds.
+This occurs only in versions prior to 1.5.0

 * Why is the installer so big if the application is only 1MB or so?